Tragic End For Man Who Treated Hippo Like Family

 The man aimed to make the animal his pet after saving it from a flood.

-Jeffrey Wicks, a spokesperson for Netcare 911, gave some details about what happened.
+Jeffrey Wicks, a spokesperson for Netcare 911, provided some details about what happened.
 Paramedics who responded to the scene found that Els had been bitten multiple times by the animal.

 The body had been in the water for an unknown amount of time before being found.
 Since then, the story has circulated widely, especially on social media platforms like Reddit.